Dynoom felt no qualms about his dismal advice to the Noad.

 Well, what was it, then?

 Just my psychic run-up to the chasm ahead of me, with its rims of Before and After.
 I don't really dread the jump.
 I actually savour it.
 It's what I've been wanting ever since the humans' refurbishment of the Pnurrm demonstrated that I am redundant as an urban maintenance utility.
 But still, what I'm about to engage in, is tough on the soul.
-Learning by doing, being pulled by so doing, in order to explore that bulge up ahead -
+Learning by doing, being pulled by so doing, in order to explore that bulge up ahead - it's a business as solemn as death.

 The streets and towers of Olhoav had disappeared.
 In response to some effortful strain for which no word existed, another vision replaced ordinary sight.
 (You can't analyze how you approach the Snaddy-Galomm.)
 Once more the bulging, spinning, half-flattened spheroid, floating in colourless no-space, loomed before the Ghepion.